tparchman/RFseq_projects/chestnut_velutina_brooktrout_PSU/README.md

-## Organization and Workflow for GBS for Tepe Solanum and Valentina's house wren samples
+## Organization and Workflow for GBS of American Chestnut, Fraxinus Velutina, and some Brook trout
 Organizational notes and code for two sequencing sets:
 - 4 *Castanea dentata* (CADE, American chestnut) plates from Jill Hamilton
 - 1 plate of *Fraxinus velutina* (FRVE below), collected by Trevor Faske, extracted at AG BIO.